 CCI performs risk assessments at schools, hospitals, and other facilities around the world

-For more than 25 years, CCI has been the premier provider of security and crisis management services to the Christian missionary, humanitarian and church sending communities.
+For more than 25 years, Crisis Consulting International has been the premier provider of security and crisis management services to the Christian missionary, humanitarian and church sending communities.
 With an outstanding record of success and accomplishment, CCI assists these communities with:

 - Risk assessment, site surveys and security assessments